3. Jesus the bread of life, 6:1-71

 The bread of life discourse concludes with a large number of disciples walking away from Jesus.
 They were happy to follow a popular teacher, but they were now confronted with not just teaching about life, nor a Moses like figure who could lead to life, but the source of life itself.
 For many of the disciples, this was all a bit too much to swallow, but for the twelve apostles, where else might they find life eternal?

-See Brown (p299) and others for the realignment of v60-71 to follow v50 and the rather unconvincing eucharistic arguments that seem to drive this desire to tamper with the text.
+i] Interpretation: See Brown (p299) and others for the realignment of v60-71 to follow v50 and the rather unconvincing eucharistic arguments that seem to drive this desire to tamper with the text.
 This discourse is not about the Lord's Supper.
 The imagery of eating Jesus' flesh and drinking his blood is easily aligned to the eucharistic, but in the text this imagery functions as a metaphor for believing in Jesus' words.
-If it says anything about the eucharist it supports Zwingli's case, but in truth, it is not about the eucharist.
+If it says anything about the eucharist it supports Zwingli's case that eating and drinking is believing.

-There are few occasions in John's gospel where Jesus is involved in a discussion with the apostles alone, here and in 6:67-70.
-It's as if John does not give the twelve high status.
-If we accept that this gospel has, as its primary source, John the apostle, it well may express his intimate knowledge of his fellow apostles and their human limitations.
+ii] There are few occasions in John's gospel where Jesus is involved in a discussion with his disciples alone.
+It's as if John does not give them high status.
+If we accept that this gospel has, as its primary source, John the apostle, it well may express his intimate knowledge of his fellow disciples and their human limitations.

 oun "-" - therefore.
 Drawing a logical conclusion; "in response to Jesus words therefore, many disciples said ...."